|Go to verse:|

 “the middle of the night and the gloomy darkness.”
 This phrase confuses people because it cannot be “dusk” and the middle of the night.
-Many translators try to get around this in their transations, but that is what the text says.
+Many translators try to get around this in their translations, but that is what the text says.
 The second phrase is somewhat hyperbolic and also metaphorical.
-It is hyperbolic to show that is what is happening between the young man and the adulteress is happening in the dark when people cannot see well, and the “gloomy darkness” is a double entendre for the fact that it is dark outside, and there is also “darkness” in what they are doing—they are “walking in darkness.”
-[For more on “gloomy darkness,” see commentary on Prov.
-4:19].(top)
+It is hyperbolic to show that what is happening between the young man and the adulteress is happening in the dark when people cannot see well, and the “gloomy darkness” is a double entendre for the fact that it is dark outside, and there is also “darkness” in what they are doing—they are “walking in darkness.”

 “the woman.”
 (As per the LXX, and followed by the ESV).
 The woman of verse 8.

 “dressed as a prostitute.”
 She was not a prostitute, she was another man’s wife, but she dressed as a prostitute to make her actions seem more legitimate.
 Prostitution was an accepted practice in the culture of the Bible, although certainly not condoned by Mosaic Law.
 This is the Hebrew word for a street prostitute, not a “sacred prostitute,” someone connected to cultic temple prostitution.
 The fact that the text says she was dressed like a prostitute almost certainly means that she had a veil on (cp.
 Gen. 38:14).
 The veil would identify her as a prostitute and also hide her true identity, which, as the wife of a homeowner in town, she would want to conceal from the public.